DanRicc8081/automation-engineer-portfolio/project-2-ai-email-responder/README.md

 ## 💡 Solution

-This automation uses **AI-powered classification and response generation** to streamline email handling.
+This automation uses AI-powered classification and response generation to streamline email handling.

 When a new email arrives in Gmail, the system extracts the content and sends it to OpenAI for analysis.
-The AI classifies the message and generates a suggested response.
+The AI classifies the message based on intent and determines whether a response is required.

-The response is parsed into structured data, and a router determines whether a reply should be created or the email should be ignored.

-If a response is required, a draft is automatically created in Gmail.
+If a reply is needed, the system generates a contextual response and creates a draft email in Gmail for human review.
-If not, the email is labeled as ignored for reference.
+If not, the email is automatically labeled and stored for reference.

+This approach reduces manual workload while maintaining human control over outgoing communication, ensuring quality and consistency.

 ## 🧱 Architecture

 Gmail Trigger → Extract Email → OpenAI → JSON Parsing → Router → Gmail Draft / Label

-This workflow processes incoming emails, classifies them using AI, and routes them based on intent in real time.
+This workflow processes incoming emails, classifies intent using AI, and routes them to either draft responses or automated labeling.

+This modular design allows easy extension to CRM systems, databases, or additional communication channels.

 ## 🛠 Tech Stack

 - Make (Integromat)
 - OpenAI API (GPT)
 - Gmail API
 - Webhooks

+This stack enables scalable and modular automation workflows using no-code/low-code tools combined with AI services.

 ## 🚀 Key Features